 The school has nursery provision from age 3, but its admissions policy is explicit that nursery attendance does not give priority for Reception.
 Reception entry is a separate application through coordinated admissions.

 Yes.
-The school publishes breakfast club and after-school club hours, and it also publishes session pricing for the 2024/25 academic year.
+The school publishes breakfast club and after-school club hours, and it also publishes session pricing.

 Get in touch with the school directly